Sameer-mishra1/Sameer-mishra1/README.md

 I am a Full Stack Developer & an entrepreneur!
 - :telescope: I’m contributing to frontend and backend of web applications.

-- :seedling: Currently I am learning TypeScript & exploring Technical Content Writing.
+- :seedling: Currently I am learning TypeScript, Postgres & exploring Technical Content Writing.

 - :zap: In my free time, I love to read, be it books or articles or news!